Chad of Mercia: Mission of Wilfrid

-The first choice to replace Tuda was Wilfrid, a particularly zealous partisan of the Roman cause.
+The first choice to replace Tuda was Wilfrid, a zealous partisan of the Roman cause.
 Because of the plague, there were not the requisite three bishops available to ordain him, so he had gone to the Frankish Kingdom of Neustria to seek ordination.
 This was on the initiative of Alfrid, sub-king of Deira, although presumably Oswiu knew and approved this action at the time.
 Bede tells us that Alfrid sought a bishop for himself and his own people.
 This probably means the people of Deira.
 According to Bede, Tuda had been succeeded as abbot of Lindisfarne by Eata, who had been elevated to the rank of bishop.

 Wilfrid met with his own teacher and patron, Agilbert, a spokesman for the Roman side at Whitby, who had been made bishop of Paris.
 Agilbert set in motion the process of ordaining Wilfrid canonically, summoning several bishops to Compiègne for the ceremony.
 Bede tells us that he then lingered abroad for some time after his ordination.